 Lancaster Blend Tea

 Our local champion blend of Indian and African teas are robust enough to rival our Yorkshire neighbours’ more famous brew.
-It’s the perfect traditional afternoon cuppa to lubricate any tea interval, whether that's at the Roses Match or just procrastinating your deadline while working from home.
-It was concocted long ago to lift the gloom of a Winter’s afternoon or slake the thirst on a hot Summer’s day.
+It’s the perfect traditional afternoon cuppa to lubricate any tea interval.
+That could be at the Roses Match enjoying the thwack of cork on willow.
+Or it could be procrastinating in the face of a deadline while working from home.
+It's good to know then, that it was concocted long ago, to lift the gloom of a Winter’s afternoon or slake the thirst on a hot Summer’s day.

 East of the Rift